 Members of the Company's Board of Directors are also members of the boards of other public companies.
 See "Business of the Meeting - Election of Directors - Description of Proposed Director Nominees".
 The Board of Directors did not adopt a director interlock policy but is keeping informed of other public directorships held by its members.
-As at April 29, 2016, none of the Company's directors served together on any other company's board of directors, other than Messrs.
-Beaudoin and Bombardier who both serve on the board of directors of Bombardier Inc.
+As at April 21, 2017, the Company's directors that served together on any other company's board of directors were Messrs.
+Beaudoin and Bombardier who both serve on the board of directors of Bombardier Inc., and Messrs.
+Bekenstein and Nomicos who both serve on the board of directors of Dollarama Inc.